iainctduncan/scheme-for-max-docs/docs/_sources/overview.rst.txt

 Features under development, to be released for v0.2:

-* Dictionary access and i/o
 * Table access and i/o
 * Buffer access and i/o
+* Dictionary access and i/o
+* Deferred event scheduling
 * Integration with Max4Live

 S4M provides the following Max patchers: